-I was just at Disneyland a couple months ago for the AWEsome Retreat (a theme park blogging conference) and I spent one day at Disneyland.
+I was just at Disneyland recently for the AWEsome Retreat (a theme park blogging conference) and I spent one day at Disneyland.

 It’s the first time I’ve gone for only one day.
 I upgraded to a Park Hopper ticket so I’d be able to experience the Disney California Adventure Food & Wine Festival.